wodby/php/README.md

 > - "-" - Not exists in this version
     > Some extensions may not be available in [`-dev`](#-dev) images

-* sqlsrv extension has no arm64 support because the driver has no support for linux/arm64

 ## Tools

 | Tool                                | all PHP versions |